marchion/marchionniLab/index.md

 ### Cancer Genomics
 **Cancer Genomics and Computation Biology.**
-Millions of cells are dividing every minute in our human body.
-Normally, this process is well coordinated and cell divisions are followed by ordered patterning and cell specialization, allowing the maintenance of tissues and organs internal equilibrium (homeostasis).
-Cancer can be regarded as a deviation from this balanced behavior: a single cell, that has undergone mutations in its DNA, instead of maturing and dying normally reproduces without restraint.
-This is usually accomplished by incessant rather than faster dividing and it gives rise to a progeny that usually fails to mature.
-In this perspective it is clear that cancer is a very complex disease, involving not only cancerous cells, but also surrounding and distant normal cells, which engage an infinite number of complex interactions.
-Thus the effort of unraveling such a complexity by using genomic approaches is the focus of my laboratory.
+Millions of cells are dividing every day in our human body.
+This process is well coordinated and cell divisions are followed by cell specialization, allowing the internal maintenance of tissues and organs (homeostasis).
+Cancer is a deviation from such state of balance: a cell that has undergone mutations in its DNA, instead of maturing and dying normally, reproduces without restraint, giving rise to a progeny that also fails to mature.
+As a result, cancer is a very complex disease, that involves not only cancerous cells, but also surrounding and distant normal cells, which engage in a network of complex interactions.

 {%
   include button.html